What are we doing to reduce our impact on the environment?

 In 2016 we introduced hybrid generators for the first time to help us reduce diesel usage and CO2 emissions, as well as reducing noise levels – especially through the night.
 We also introduced solar power to both the Flower Zone and the staff campsite.
 These areas were 100% powered by solar and this is something we are committed to rolling out in other zones in 2017.

-– 100% of traders are now using compostable plates, cutlery and cups
+– All traders are now using compostable plates, cutlery and cups

 – Food traders are not accepted unless they agree to use fish from Marine Stewardship Council (MSC) approved sources

-– 100% of food traders have a healthy option on their menu
+– All food traders have a healthy option on their menu

-– At least 80% of traders have a waste management strategy
+– All traders have a waste management strategy

 – At least 90% of traders pay their staff the London Living Wage

-– 100% of traders have some form of environmental policy.
+– All traders have some form of environmental policy.

 We work with FareShare to collect food from traders post show.